 All modern smartphones have a flashlight mode you can switch on from settings.
 Use this to inspect dark spaces, scout out your crawlspaces, look for attic insulation issues, or for a variety of other DIY projects.
 And it’s a lot easier than taking a flashlight with you, especially since you can snap a photo whenever you want.

 Analyze Materials and Weight

 For more complex DIY projects, you may want to know the weight of metal components, how much concrete you need to fill a space, and other construction calculations that your phone can help with.
-So download a handyman app and you can find your answers right then and there — before you make a final decision.

 Find all the Woodworking Specifications You Need